 Step Three: Optimize!

-Now for the good stuff: to optimize a game, just select it form the list and click that big “Optimize” button.
+Now for the good stuff: to optimize a game, just select it from the list and click that big “Optimize” button.
+In the Intel tool, just click the game’s icon and then click “Optimize”.
 (If you haven’t launched the game before, you may need to launch it once before the button works properly).

-After pressing Optimize, you can scroll through the list to see the difference between your “Current” settings for the game and the ones NVIDIA or AMD recommend as “Optimal”.
+After pressing Optimize in the NVIDIA or AMD tools, you can scroll through the list to see the difference between your “Current” settings for the game and the ones NVIDIA or AMD recommend as “Optimal”.